In this explainer, we will learn how to describe the process of clonal expansion and antibody formation in response to an antigen.

 Once the right B cell is activated, it differentiates into what we call a plasma cell.
-This plasma cell is a type of effector B cell that makes and secretes the same antibodies that it had on its cell surface as a B cell.
+This plasma cell, also called effector B cell, makes and secretes the same antibodies that it had on its cell surface as a B cell.
 This secreted antibody is sometimes called a soluble antibody.
-The plasma cell multiplies rapidly, creating more cells that make the same antibody.
+Activated B cells multiply rapidly, creating more cells that make the same antibody.
 Effector cells are cells that actively respond to a stimulus and initiate a change.
 These plasma cells produce this soluble antibody in large quantities and release it into the bloodstream.

 Key Term: Plasma Cell (Plasmacyte, Plasma B Cell)